-You can use Copy environment in the Microsoft Power Platform admin center to copy the customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), and all data between environments.
+You can use the Copy option in the Microsoft Power Platform admin center to copy data between environments.
 You can select two levels of copy: Everything or Customizations and schemas only.

 - The target environment will be listed in the Select environment to overwrite drop-down.
 If you don't see an environment, that means you can't overwrite it.
 For example, you can't overwrite production environments so you won't see any environments of type production.

 - You can only copy to an environment in the same tenant and region.